48 test positive for Covid on world's biggest cruise ship - KRDO

 ‘Mild symptoms’

 Royal Caribbean says it also implements additional health and safety measures, such as enhanced cleaning.
-On US-based cruises, masks are now required to be worn in indoor public areas — this policy was recently updated to extend mask-wearing requirements for fully vaccinated passengers.
+On US-based cruises, masks are required to be worn in indoor public areas.
+This policy was recently updated to extend indoor mask-wearing requirements to fully vaccinated passengers.

 “Each person quickly went into quarantine,” reads a Royal Caribbean statement on the Symphony of the Seas outbreak.
 “Everyone who tested positive were asymptomatic or had mild symptoms, and we continuously monitored their health.”